mamgad235/King-County-House-Pricing-PySpark/README.md

 | **3.
 Tuned GBT (CrossValidation)**| **$134,503** | **0.8674** |

 ---
-*Completed as part of the Artificial Intelligence Engineering program at Mansoura University.* *Under the supervision of Dr. Mohamed Abd Elfattah.*
+*Completed as part of the Artificial Intelligence Engineering program at Mansoura University.*